THE FATHER OF TODAY’S CHILD SUPPORT PUBLIC POLICY, HIS PERSONAL EXPLOITATION OF THE SYSTEM, AND THE FALLACY OF HIS “INCOME SHARES” MODEL

 Lastly, I have not mentioned the impact that today’s approach to child support guidelines and enforcement have on our country’s children.
 Focusing solely on “financial” child support while failing to emphasize “emotional” child support is destroying our children’s lives by depriving them of someone that they desperately need to have involved in their lives, their other parent.
 All credible research shows that for the vast majority of children, the best parent to children

-.
+of separation and divorce is quite simply both parents.
 Instead of seeking out ways of facilitating dual parent involvement, our current public policy has established economic and legal roadblocks, merely because it is easy to “garnish” income.
 The end result in this crazy social experiment is increased juvenile suicide, teenage pregnancy, juvenile delinquency, and teenage drug abuse, among many other childhood pathologies, all sharing a common variable in most of these instances, an absent parent.
 Continued parental involvement of the second parent (the one currently not included in the studies of the true ongoing costs of parenting), does indeed cost money.
 Such involvement is not a free good.
 This country is beginning to awaken to the damaging effects of having frustrated dual parent involvement for so many years.
 Reforming the child support enforcement public policy from the ground up needs to occur.
 Only then will we begin to turn the corner in the direction of our country’s most important assets, our children.

 MISCELLANEOUS QUOTES